+Guided Reading EYFS to Year One

 Reading at Lutley encompasses both the teaching of guided group reading in which the responses are verbal, in addition to the whole class teaching of reading in which the children record their responses in reading journals.
-All children in EYFS and KS1 participate in a guided reading session at least once a week.
-According to their reading age, the pupils are set into groups of up to six children within their class.
-The guided reading sessions can be led as part of the build-up in their weekly English sessions or in addition to these sessions as the teachers see appropriate.
+Collins Big Cat for Little Wandle Letters and Sounds Revised have devised fully decodable books matched to our programme progression to ensure every child has access to a book they can read.
+All children in EYFS and Year 1 participate in three reading practice sessions each week.
+Children focus on decoding, reading with prosody and comprehension.
+Children need to be given regular opportunities to apply the phonics they have learned, by reading fully decodable books.
+Reading sessions are well-planned and executed to enable children to become confident readers who read with understanding.

 High-quality texts used from our reading book scheme are taken from the reading age of the child to ensure that the pitch is appropriate.